🌴 Peninsula Paradise · Samaná

 Playa Bonita

 The crown jewel of Las Terrenas.
 Playa Bonita — "beautiful beach" — lives up to its name with a long arc of white sand, turquoise water, and a backdrop of coconut palms that feels like a Caribbean postcard.
 A short drive west from the town centre, it's calmer and less developed than the main beach.
-Widely regarded as one of the most beautiful beaches in the Dominican Republic.
+Widely regarded as the most beautiful beach on this stretch of coast.

 10 min west · Best beach